What is TUPE?

 The typical case of a TUPE transfer is the sale of a business to a new owner but TUPE can also apply when a service being provided by one employer is taken over by a new provider.
 This includes where services are contracted out by local authorities and others or taken back in-house.

-There are strict rules requiring employers to consult staff and their unions/elected representatives when TUPE arises.
+There are strict rules requiring employers to consult staff and their unions/elected representatives when TUPE arises and to have a TUPE consultation with them.
 A failure to follow these rules entitles staff to compensation.

-Our employment lawyers have substantial experience of advising and representing clients in this complex area of law.
+ur employment lawyers have substantial experience of advising and representing clients in this complex area of law, particularly surrounding TUPE redundancy and more.

 If you think TUPE may apply to you and are unclear about your rights or worried about a threatened dismissal or change to your terms, you can telephone our employment team direct on 020 7653 3222 or email us email@example.com.